Academic Catalog

 SAFE-200 Safety Internship (2-8 Credits)

-Career related work learning experience.
+Related work learning experience.
 Placement arranged, supervised and evaluated by Safety faculty.
-Elective credit only (cannot be applied to credits in the Major) maximum Internship credits 16 hours per degree program.
+Elective credit only (not applied to Major credits).
+Maximum credits 16 hours/degree program.
 Minimum twelve weeks per semester required.
 (120 hours, 2 credits) (240 hours, 4 credits) (360 hours, 6 credits) (480 hours, 8 credits).
 Graded Pass/Fail.

 Prerequisite(s): 16 SAFE credits earned, 2.0 cumulative GPA, and permission of instructor